 - The School Psychology credential program has received full approval from the National Association of School Psychologists.

 - The B.S. in Chemistry is approved by the American Chemical Society.

 - The B.S. in Nursing is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791 and the California State Board of Registered Nursing.

-- The B.S. in Engineering is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology, http://www.abet.org.
+- The B.S. in Industrial Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 - The Master of Social Work is accredited by the Council on Social Work Education.

 - The Continuing Education certificate program in Paralegal Studies is approved by the American Bar Association (ABA).